What is Eminent Domain in Florida?

 In an eminent domain proceeding, the condemning authority seeks court approval for the taking, while in an inverse condemnation proceeding, the owner must prove the taking occurred.
 In both eminent domain and inverse condemnation, full compensation must be paid to an owner for the taking.

 In short, we advise clients in all phases of the takings process, whether planning or opposing a taking.
-We can assist clients in the following areas:
+We can assist clients throughout Florida in the following areas:

 - Pre-eminent domain planning, including evaluation of the five criteria used by Florida courts to determine the necessity for a taking, and preparation of the resolution of necessity for the condemning authority;